 Contraceptive pills have been available and used since the 1960’s.
 Between 2006 and 2010, according to the Center of Disease Control and Prevention, two thirds of women, in the reproductive age, use some type of contraception, and 17% of these women use oral contraceptive pills (OCP).

 It is important to know how the OCP works, how to use it, and the side effects in order to decide the best option for you.

 What are Contraceptive Pills?

 Contraceptive Pills are one of the most effective methods to prevent pregnancy.
 If you are a sexually active woman, you should consider the possibility to use birth control pills.
 There are different kinds of methods, but the most common is the combined pill, which is the combination of two female hormones, progesterone and estrogen.
-These pills contains artificial versions of female hormones, which prevent the release of an egg (called ovulation) and tries to keep apart the sperm and the egg in order for the woman to not get pregnant.
+These pills contain artificial versions of female hormones, which prevent the release of an egg (called ovulation) and tries to keep apart the sperm and the egg in order for the woman to not get pregnant.

 Which types can you find in the market?

 Combination Pills, as mentioned before, have progesterone and estrogen.
 Usually most of the pills are active, which means they contain hormones.
 The remaining pills are not active, which means they do not contain hormones.

 There are several kinds of brands of the combination pills, made up of four types:

 Monophasic 21-day pill

 This is the most common type and has the same level of hormone in each pill.
 This is a monthly cycle and you need to take every day, at the same time of the day, one pill for 21 days.
 Then you do not take pills for seven days.
 During this time your menstruation cycle will start.
 Yasmine, Cilest, Marvelon, Mocrogynon, Yaz, and Ocella are some examples of this kind of pill.